 While he pitched some good games in a more advanced league in 1912, his lack of experience and control left him an unpolished pitcher.
-He finished the year with five wins and seven losses in 30 games.
+He finished the year with five wins and seven losses in 24 games on the mound.
 He started 13 games, completing five of them; however, he was used primarily as a long reliever by Manager McCredie.
 His 67 walks, seven hit batters, and four wild pitches in 125 1/3 innings tells the tale.

 The next year, 1913, turned out to be the most eventful year of Dave Gregg's life.
 In late February, Portland traded him and pitcher Ben Henderson to Toledo, of the American Association, for one-time Philadelphia A's phenom Harry Krause.
 Dave was now geographically closer to Cleveland, and that spring he received his initial invitation to train with the Naps in Pensacola, Florida.
 It would seem that the plan to unite Dave with his brother Vean on the Cleveland pitching staff was drawing near.